-Rob Avila is in his fourth season as an assistant coach with the UC San Diego baseball program in 2015 after being named to the post in September of 2011.
+Rob Avila is in his fifth season as an assistant coach with the UC San Diego baseball program in 2016 after being named to the post in September of 2011.

 In his first year in La Jolla, Avila guided a staff that ranked third in the California Collegiate Athletic Association (CCAA) and 57th nationally in the NCAA Division II with a 3.88 ERA.
 The Tritons won their fourth successive CCAA regular-season and tournament titles.
 Junior ace Ryan Goodbrand posted an unblemished 11-0 record to earn All-America honorable mention, while three senior pitchers, Jeff Rauh, Elias Tuma and Tony York, were offered professional contracts at the end of the season.

 Assistant Coach/Recruiting Coordinator

 J.T.
 Bloodworth was promoted to assistant coach and recruiting coordinator of the UC San Diego baseball program in July of 2014.
 He is in his fourth season with the Tritons in 2016, having joined the staff as a volunteer in September of 2012.

 While taking over the recruiting operation and as the hitting instructor, Bloodworth continues to direct a stellar Triton defense that has ranked in the top 10 in the NCAA Division II in fielding percentage in each of the last two seasons.
 The 2014 squad that went 38-16 overall and brought home the California Collegiate Athletic Association tournament banner, was fifth nationally in fielding (.974) and eighth in double plays turned (54).
 In 2013, UCSD fielded at a .972 clip.